-The Show Bar tool can be used to highlight bars on a chart with either an arrow, vertical line or number that satisfies user-defined criteria created in the Scripting Language.
+The Show Bar tool can be used to highlight bars on a chart with either an arrow, vertical line, number, symbol, or text label that satisfies user-defined criteria created in the Scripting Language.
 For example, you can highlight bars where moving averages have crossed over, or the price is higher than a moving average (see below for formula examples).

 For more on using the Optuma Scripting Language sign in to our free video courses.

 The above example shows where the day's volume is higher than a 20-day average volume, and the close is higher:

 VOL() > MA(VOL(), BARS=20) and CLOSE() IsUp

 To add a Show Bar to your chart, select the tool from the Price tool group, and click on the chart to add the tool.
 Click on the Condition property to open the Script Editor window to enter the required formula.

 Optuma will then highlight the bars on your chart where the criteria has been met.

 Displaying NumbersThe Show Bar can be set to show